andypowe11/AWS-Docker-Swarm/README.md

 | MasterDockerPs | Command to run a 'docker ps' on the Swarm master |
 | MasterPublicIP | Public IP for the cluster master |
 | MasterPrivateIP | Private IP for the cluster master |

+## Testing

+Try

+    docker -H tcp://_MasterPublicIP_:2375 info
+    docker -H tcp://_MasterPublicIP_:2375 run docker/whalesay cowsay 'It works!'

+to see if the cluster is working.

+For debugging, you should be able to ssh to the master, using the username 'core' and your private key.
+You can ssh on from there to each of the nodes.
+Other than that, it shouldn't really be necessary to log in to any of the hosts.

+## Future work

+* Persistent storge - no, there isn't any currently!
+* Hybrid swarms - building a cluster across vCloud Director / vCloud Air and AWS.
+See https://github.com/andypowe11/vCloudDirector-Docker-Swarm for a vca-cli script to build the equivalent cluster on vCloud Director or vCloud Air.